The rules on speed limits for cars in Vienna are very simple.

-As across Austria, anywhere within the perimeter of a settlement has a default 50 kmh limit (just under 31 mph), unless otherwise indicated.
+As across Austria, anywhere within the perimeter of a settlement has a default 50 kmh limit (just under 31 mph) for cars, unless otherwise indicated.

 This perimeter is marked by the “Ortstafel” or city sign, and looks like this when you enter Vienna:

 And this when you leave the city:

 The 50 kmh limit is rarely explicitly indicated on road signs when you enter the city or are in the city, as it’s the default limit.
 You’re expected to know it.

 Limits that deviate from this standard are given using typical speed signs.
 This tells you that you are now entering a 30 kmh (just over 18 mph) limit:

 This tells you that the 30 kmh zone now ends (which means you’re back in the 50 kmh zone unless another limit is given):